nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 	HumanitySubject has a constant value for subjectRate = 1.15 The constructor of the HumanitySubject should take the following parameters upon initialization: int subjectId, string subjectName

+## Student

+### Data

+	Id – int
+		The Id property will take its value upon adding the entity to the StudentRepository.
+Every new Student will take the next consecutive number in the repository, starting from 1.
+The property will be set in the AddStudent method from the Controller class.

+	FirstName - string
+		If the name is null or whitespace, throw an ArgumentException with the message "Name cannot be null or whitespace!"

+	LastName - string
+		If the name is null or whitespace, throw an ArgumentException with the message "Name cannot be null or whitespace!"

+	CoveredExams – IreadOnlyCollection<int> - A collection of integer values, representing the subject ids of all covered exams by the student.

+	University – IUniversity – The University where the student managed to join, after covering all the required exams.